- Animosity Campaigns are annual five-week narrative events, usually beginning in July each year.

-- Players submit Reports each turn through a report form on our website.
+- Players submit Reports each turn through a report form on this website.

 - Player reports are divided into four types: Play, Hobby, Writing, and Other (visual storytelling, arts & crafts, etc).
 Players may submit one Report of each type up to a maximum of three Reports each turn.

-- From July 1st, you’ll be able to pre-register your choice of Coalition in our Discord.
-On July 4th, you will be granted access to private channels to collaborate, discuss strategy, and engage in diplomacy with other players in your Coalition.
+- A few weeks before the first Player Phase, you’ll be able to pre-register your choice of Coalition in our Discord.
+You will be granted access to private channels to collaborate, discuss strategy, and engage in diplomacy with other players in your Coalition.

-- When you submit a Report through the report form, you’ll be able to choose 1 of 3 Narrative Paths available to your Coalition that turn.
-You may allocate your Reports to as many or as few Narrative Paths as you choose.
+- When you submit a Report through the report form, you’ll be able to choose 1 of several Narrative Paths available to your Coalition that turn.
+You may allocate your Reports to Narrative Paths as you choose.